thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhousestatusttsrttysstvpots/README.md

 # Ay-yahs-Greenhouse

-# Python scripts for generating greenhouse environmental data an audio file containing text-to-speech data, RTTY data, and SSTV data content.
+# Python scripts for generating greenhouse environmental data as an audio file containing text-to-speech data, RTTY data, and SSTV data content.
 This audio file is used as the default greeting message played via a USB modem connected to a POTS (Plain Old Telephone Service) landline.

 # greenhousestatusttsrttysstvpots.py